Tyrrrz/CliFx/Readme.md

 - **Pretty help text**.
 CliFx emphasizes the importance of good user interface by rendering help text using multiple colors.
 It's a mystery why nobody bothers making the help text more appealing, it's almost as if nobody cares about the end user.

+## Etymology

+CliFx is made out of "Cli" for "Command Line Interface" and "Fx" for "Framework".
+It's pronounced as "cliff ex".

 ## Libraries used

 - [NUnit](https://github.com/nunit/nunit)